Finnish Rapid Deployment Force

 Service duration: 347 days

 The trainees get training for branch-specific tasks in jaeger, mortar, combat engineer, signals and logistics companies.
 Depending on the units in question, the tasks include those of command vehicle drivers, C class drivers, medics and dispatch riders as well as anti-tank soldiers, scouts, mortar men, CE class drivers and EOD specialists.
-Every conscript in the rapid deployment force receives section leader training, and some are trained as platoon leaders in the Reserve Officer School in Hamina.
+Some conscripts in the rapid deployment force receives section leader training, and few are trained as platoon leaders in the Reserve Officer School in Hamina.

 Requirements for entry